Minnesota Divorce Mediation

 Comparison between Minnesota Divorce Mediation and Litigation

-Litigation has an adversarial atmosphere while mediation is executed in a constructive and supportive ambience.
-Mediation aims encouraging communication and balancing differences of power.
-The intention of mediation is to terminate the marital status in an amicable manner and leave the past life behind and focus on the future.
-The most important aspect of mediation is that the separation takes place along with integrity and dignity.
+Litigation has an adversarial atmosphere while mediation is executed in a constructive and supportive ambiance.
+The second option aims encouraging communication and balancing differences of power.
+The intention of negotiation session is to terminate the marital status in an amicable manner and leave the past life behind and focus on the future.
+The most important aspect of such session is that the separation takes place along with integrity and dignity.

-All the legal issues that are dealt with in the Court are also addressed in mediation.
-However, mediation differs from litigation in the following issues –
+All the legal issues that are dealt with in the court are also addressed in mediation.
+However, this process differs from litigation in certain areas.
+This type of session has advantages like:

-• Mediation results in efficient methods to solve future disputes like co-parenting
+• The process results in efficient methods to solve future disputes like co-parenting

 • Spousal support